simnalamburt/arc311/Lab1/README.md

 > We just accessed our service that lives in a private subnet in a different VPC via an Application Load Balancer in a public subnet.
 We can continue to build services that have a public endpoint, or we can make the service private.

 ### Create NLB for PrivateLink
 Now we know that the service is functional and can be reached via the public internet.
-There are many reasons why you may not want your service to be accessible to the public internet, so let's set up *Private link* so that our Cloud9 instance or another microservice in VPC2 can connect.
+There are many reasons why you may not want your service to be accessible to the public internet, so let's set up *PrivateLink* so that our Cloud9 instance or another microservice in VPC2 can connect.

 First, we need to create an *Endpoint Service* in **VPC1** for our application.
 An *Endpoint Service* is an application in your VPC that you configure as an **AWS PrivateLink service**.